fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.24: patientor, step9

-Now that our backend supports adding of entries, we want to add the corresponding functionality the frontend.
+Now that our backend supports adding entries, we want to add the corresponding functionality the frontend.
 In this exercise you should add a form for adding an entry for a patient.
 An intuitive place for opening the form would be on the patient page.

-In this exercise it is enough to support <i>one</i> entry type, and you do not have to handle the errors, it is enough if a entry can be created if the form is filled up with valid data.
+In this exercise it is enough to support <i>one</i> entry type, and you do not have to handle the errors.
+It is enough if an entry can be created, if the form is filled up with valid data.

 Upon a successful submit the new entry should be added to the correct person and the patient's entries on the patient page should be updated to contain the new entry.

 If you like, you can re-use some of the code from the <i>Add patient</i> form for this exercise, but this is not a requirement.

-Note that the file [FormField.txt](https://github.com/fullstack-hy2020/patientor/blob/master/src/AddPatientModal/FormField.tsx#L58) has a redily made component _ArrayField_ that can be used for the array of diagnosis.
+Note that the file [FormField.txt](https://github.com/fullstack-hy2020/patientor/blob/master/src/AddPatientModal/FormField.tsx#L58) has already component _ArrayField_ that can be used for the array of diagnosis.

 It can be used as follows: